 Big and cuddly, fluffy and gentle, but powerful and muscular, these are both gentle giant and fearsome foes to those who’d threaten their family.

-The American Alsatian is easy to trust and prone to behaving well so as to put their needs second to those of the family – so be sure to reward their loyalty often and generously!
+The American Alsatian is easy to trust and prone to behaving well to put their needs second to those of the family – so be sure to reward their loyalty often and generously!

 While easygoing dogs, American Alsatians nonetheless have plenty of quirks to keep in mind, as any dog breed does.